RONEW2J/RONEW2J/README.md

 ### 👨‍💻 About Me

-I'm a motivated software engineer from Kazakhstan with a strong background in backend development, DevOps practices, and computer networks.
+I'm a backend developer from Kazakhstan, open to opportunities in backend development or DevOps.
+I bring a solid foundation in building scalable web applications, automating infrastructure, and working with modern cloud and container technologies.

-- 🌱 Currently deepening my experience in Django, Spring Boot, Docker, and GCP
+- 🌱 Currently sharpening my skills in Django, Spring Boot, Docker, and Google Cloud Platform
-- 🔧 Passionate about building scalable systems and automating infrastructure
+- ⚙️ Experienced in designing and deploying robust systems using CI/CD, Redis, and task queues
-- 📚 I enjoy exploring system design, reading tech blogs, and solving problems on LeetCode
+- 🧠 Passionate about system architecture, infrastructure as code, and performance optimization

 ---